 Personal Liability Coverage Explained

-Personal liability protection provides legal and financial assistance to a renter when the renter is potentially liable for an injury to another person or for damaging another’s property.
-Like personal property protection, this coverage follows the renter anywhere.
+Personal liability protection provides legal and financial assistance when the renter is potentially liable for an injury to another person or for damaging another’s property.
+Like personal property protection, this coverage follows the policyholder anywhere.
 Unlike personal property coverage, personal liability coverage is reserved for when the policyholder is at fault for damage or injury.
 The protection first provides a legal defense to claims that the insured is responsible for damage or injury to someone else.
 If it turns out that the renter owes anything to the injured party, either by way of a settlement or as a result of a lawsuit, the policy will then pay out what’s owed up to the personal liability protection maximum.

-Common Personal Liability Protections (Covered)
+Common Personal Liability Protections

 - Slip/Trip and Fall